TobiasGruening/ARU-Net/README.md

     + training on specific GPU, this enables the training of several models on a multi GPU system
     + to train efficiently on GPUs with arbitrarily sized images the "TF_CUDNN_USE_AUTOTUNE" is disabled

-Please cite his [paper](TBD) if you find this useful and/or use this software for own work.
+Please cite his [paper](TBD) if you find this repo useful and/or use this software for own work.

 ### Contents
 1. [Installation](#installation)